ahshafin2315/AutoSeatCheckerUsis/README.md

 # Class Availability Checker

-This Python script checks for seat availability in a specific class section from a university schedule website and sends a notification when seats are available.
+This Python script checks for seat availability in real time for a specific class section from BRAC university USIS website and sends a notification to running device when seats are available.
 The script works on both desktop environments (Windows/Linux) and Android devices through the Termux terminal.

 ## Features
 - Fetches real-time class schedule data from a JSON file.